wp-graphql/wp-graphql-woocommerce/docs/using-composite-product-data-and-mutations.md

 # Using Composite Product Data + Mutations

 In this section, we will be discussing how to use composite product data and mutations.
-We will be building on the code written in the previous sections of the documentation, specifically the sections on [using product data](https://woographql.com/docs/using-product-data) and [handling user session and using cart mutations](https://woographql.com/docs/handling-user-session-and-using-cart-mutations).
+We will be building on the code written in previous sections of the documentation, specifically the sections on [using product data](https://woographql.com/docs/using-product-data) and [handling user session and using cart mutations](https://woographql.com/docs/handling-user-session-and-using-cart-mutations).

 Composite products are a unique type of product in WooCommerce that allow store owners to build complex products by combining simple products.
 These products are designed to manage and provide a lot of visual context data, like the behavior for displaying certain parts of components or totals.
-It's up to the demand of the store and client application how much of this context should be used.
+It's up to the demands of the store and client application how much of this context should be used.

 When adding a composite product to the cart, all components must be provided to the `AddCompositeToCart`'s `configuration` field, even optional components.